 In order to create visualizations or talk about the creation of visualizations, you are going to need to learn how to use some tools.

 These tools could be programming languages, code libraries or toolkits, or even GUI-based desktop applications.

 Some suggestions.
 The important thing is to not try to learn them all at once, but pick one or two to explore based on your current strengths:

-R - if you want to do static images and data exploration, its hard to beat R. The ‘Hadleyverse’(ggplot2, dplyr, etc) of tools built by Hadley Wickham is really a full stack for researching and visualizing data.
+R - if you want to do static images and data exploration, its hard to beat R. The ‘tidyverse’(ggplot2, dplyr, etc) of tools originally built by Hadley Wickham is really a full stack for researching and visualizing data.
 The R language is weird and not the easiest - but with a few concepts under your belt, you become very powerful.

 Code Libraries & Toolkits

-Processing.js - as mentioned, processing.js is a great tool for ‘painting with data’. it takes a different paradigm then D3 - which some might find easier to reason about.
+Processing.js - as mentioned, Processing.js is a great tool for ‘painting with data’. it takes a different paradigm then D3 - which some might find easier to reason about.

 Excel - Still the workhorse of the non-programmer data world, its good to have some basic knowledge of Excel just to be able to share spreadsheets and quick analysis with others.
 And you can make some pretty interesting visualizations with it (as long as you stay away from the defaults).